turt2live/ietf-mimi-terminology/draft-ralston-mimi-terminology.md

 **Transport**: The method and format for moving information between entities.
 For example, a Client-Server API might describe HTTPS and JSON as its transport.
 For added clarity, documents should clarify which API surface they are defining a transport for ("Server-Server Transport", for example).
+MIMI is not chartered to define the Client-Server Transport.

 **Message Format**: The specific format that clients use within the encrypted body of an MLS Message.
 Sometimes this will also be called the **Content Format**.

-**Access Control**: The set of algorithms which determine whether an event or MLS Message is permitted in the chat/group.
-For instance, this may define whether an MLS Proposal is accepted or whether the user is able to become a chat member.
+**Access Control**: The set of algorithms which determine whether an event or MLS Message is permitted in the room/group.
+For instance, this may define whether an MLS Proposal is accepted or whether the user is able to become a room participant.

-**Admin Permissions**: Typically at least the user who created the chat, these permissions grant the associated users an ability to change the permissions of other users in the chat.
+**Admin Permissions**: Typically at least the user who created the room, these permissions grant the associated users an ability to change the permissions of other users in the room.
-The set of users with these permissions in a chat are called **Admins**.
-Admin permissions inherit moderator permissions.
+The set of users with these permissions in a room are called **Admins**.
+Admin permissions typically inherit moderator permissions.

-**Moderator Permissions**: These permissions grant the associated users an ability to kick, ban, or otherwise restrict another user's ability to use the chat.
+**Moderator Permissions**: These permissions grant the associated users an ability to kick, ban, or otherwise restrict another user's ability to use the room.
 For example, deleting a spammer's events.
-The set of users with these permissions in a chat are called **Moderators**.
+The set of users with these permissions in a room are called **Moderators**.

 Note that with both moderator permissions and admin permissions a system may have finer granularity, such as a set of users being able to kick but not ban.
 Documents with these semantics should clarify this case.

-**Invite**: An action taken by a user in a chat to encourage another user to become a chat member (or joined to the chat).
-This can be explicit through the server-server API, or implicit with an invite link/join code.
+**Invite**: An action taken by a user in a room to encourage another user to become a room participant (or joined to the room).
+This can be explicit through the server-server API, or implicit with an join link/join code.

-**Invite Link**: An out-of-band invite for a user to join the chat, represented as a URL or QR code.
+**Join Link**: A machine-readable mechanism for a user to join the room, represented as a URL or QR code.

-**Join Code** or **Join Password**: A text-based string a user may enter to join a chat.
+**Join Code** or **Join Password**: A text-based string a user may enter to join a room.
 The string may be shared with the user verbatim or encoded with a QR code, for example.

 **Direct Invite**: An invite to a DM or Group DM.
 These invites might appear in a different section of the client's UI to denote their semantic difference from a non-DM invite.

-**Kick**: An action taken by a user in a chat to remove another user, assuming the sender has moderator permissions.
-The affected user can re-join the chat with either another invite or by simply joining, depending on the chat type.
+**Kick**: An action taken by a user to remove another user from a room, assuming the sender has moderator permissions.
+The affected user can re-join the room with either another invite or by simply joining, depending on the room type.

 **Ban**: Similar to kicking, a user is kicked from the room and not allowed to re-join until unbanned by a moderator.
-If a user is banned, they are typically not able to knock to get back into the chat either.
+If a user is banned, they are typically not able to knock to get back into the room either.

-**Knock**: A request from a user (who is not currently a chat member) to participate in the chat.
-Upon acceptance, the requesting user may receive an invite or be directly joined to the chat.
+**Knock**: A request from a user (who is not currently a room participant) to join the room.
+Upon acceptance, the requesting user may receive an invite or be directly joined to the room.
 Upon rejection, the requesting user can be banned or otherwise declined.

 **Status**: Temporarily displayed text or images associated with a user's profile.
 Instagram Stories are an example of a user's status.